opendocsg/slw-judgments-backfill/2006_SGHC_213/report.md

 76     Clause 3 of the defendants’ revised quotation and cl J of Appendix 1A of the defendants’ revised quotation set out earlier [60] dealt with instances of force majeure.

 77     Since cll 3 and J are not in conflict, there is no necessity to decide which clause should prevail.
-In any event, “[i]n construction, all parts of a document must be given effect (see _Lewison on Interpretation of Contract_ paras 6.03, 6.06 and 6.07 and _Lim Kim Yiang and Another v Foo Suan Seng and Others_ [1992] 1 SLR 573 at [9].
+In any event, “[i]n construction, all parts of a document must be given effect (see _Lewison on Interpretation of Contract_ paras 6.03, 6.06 and 6.07 and _Lim Kim Yiang and Another v Foo Suan Seng and Others_ <span class="citation">[1992] 1 SLR 573</span> at [9].
 It would seem that cl 3 dovetailed with cl J. The effect of the two clauses is that the defendant’s duty to supply concrete was suspended in the event of force majeure; it would not be liable for non-supply due to the triggering event.

 78     The Privy Council in _Hong Guan & Co Ltd v R Jumabhoy & Sons Ltd_ [1960] MLJ 141 observed: